Decoupled Sequence and Structure Generation for Realistic Antibody Design: Ablations

-Thus far, we have validated that the ESM2-650M + MEAN combination outperforms other models in benchmark experiments.
-Here, we demonstrate that other GNN-based models (e.g., RefineGNN, AR-GNN) show performance improvement when embedded into the AGN pipeline.

-\textbf{Data.} We revisit the benchmark experiments in \Cref{benchmark:sabdab} (SAbDab) and \Cref{benchmark:RAbD} (RAbD) with a focus on CDR-H3 region.
-For the SAbDab dataset, we randomly select fold 0 from the 10 cross-validation splits (\Cref{app:data}).
+Thus far, we have validated that the sequence-structure decoupling approach with ESM2-650M and MEAN outperforms other models in antibody benchmark experiments.
+Here, we demonstrate that our decoupling approach can improve the performance of other joint sequence-structure co-design models (i.e., RefineGNN, AR-GNN) by revisiting the benchmarks experiments in \Cref{benchmark:sabdab} (SAbDab) and \Cref{benchmark:RAbD} (RAbD) with a focus on CDR-H3 region.